SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. note::

-   A function may have at most one variadic parameter, and it must always appear last in the parameter list, to avoid ambiguity when calling the function with multiple parameters.
+   A function may have at most one variadic parameter.

-   If your function has one or more parameters with a default value, and also has a variadic parameter, place the variadic parameter after all the defaulted parameters at the very end of the list.

 .. _Functions_ConstantAndVariableParameters: